 Hey all!
 If you enjoy my writing and decide to visit an affiliate link from the article and purchase a product, I might earn a small commission, at no extra cost to you.
 Helping me continue to write.

-The Merrell Chameleon 7 Stretch Hiking shoe is the newest version of a longstanding design.
-This stretch style is slightly different than previous versions and it gained precedent over the older Capra Rapid style, for lighter trail hiking.
-This replacement brings you a sturdiness to the style but other than that I don’t know if I can quite adapt to the chameleon.
+The Merrell Chameleon 7 Stretch Hiking shoe is the newest version of a longstanding Chameleon design.
+This stretch style is slightly different than previous versions and it appears to be taking over the now retired Capra Rapid style, for lighter trail hiking shoe.
+This Stretch style brings you a sturdiness to the Chameleon lineup but other than that I don’t know if I can quite adapt to the Chameleon as lightweight hiking shoe.

-I got a pair of the Merrell Chameleon 7 Stretch shoes at the beginning of January 2019 as a replacement to my ailing Capra Rapid shoes.
-Even though I had been wearing my Capra hiking shoes for less than a year they begun falling apart.
-Keeping to the same motto of functionality as the Capra the Merrell Chameleon 7 Stretch provides a breathable mesh upper mixed with neoprene and a removable sole insert.
-Hosting a tongue free slip on style for easy on and off the Merrell Chameleon 7 Stretch also comes with a quick draw elastic cord system to tighten and a molded heel for stability.
+Keeping to the same motto of functionality as the Capra Rapid the Merrell Chameleon 7 Stretch provides a breathable mesh upper mixed with neoprene and a removable sole insert.
+Hosting a tongue free slip on style for easy on-and-off the Merrell Chameleon 7 Stretch lightweight hiking shoe also comes with a quick draw elastic cord system to tighten and an uncomfortable hard molded heel for stability.

 Final Thoughts on the Merrell Chameleon 7 Stretch Hiking Shoe

 The extra support and heft will make the Merrell Chameleon 7 Stretch shoes great for day hiking, or trail walking, not for running.
-They are lighter than a traditional hiking boot, are breathable and the quick-dry feature will be nice for wetter treks.
+They are lighter than a traditional hiking boot, breathable and the quick-dry feature is nice for wetter trails.